mxagar/linux_nvidia_egpu/BlogPost.md

 Snapshot of the `nvidia-smi` output on the Ubuntu machine (hostname: `urgull`) but executed from my MacBook (hostname: `kasiopeia`).
 We can see the eGPU and its load: NVIDIA GeForce RTX 3060, 14W / 170W used, 26MiB / 12288MiB used.

-## Using the eGPU
+## Using the eGPU: Remote VSCode and Ollama

 Once we get the correct output from `nvidia-smi`, we can start using the eGPU.
-To that end, the [Github repository](https://github.com/mxagar/linux_nvidia_egpu) contains a simple Jupyter notebook we can run: [test_gpu.ipynb](https://github.com/mxagar/linux_nvidia_egpu/blob/main/test_gpu.ipynb).
+To that end, the [guide Github repository](https://github.com/mxagar/linux_nvidia_egpu) contains a simple Jupyter notebook we can run: [test_gpu.ipynb](https://github.com/mxagar/linux_nvidia_egpu/blob/main/test_gpu.ipynb).

-Here's the steps we need to follow:
+The way I prefer to run complete repositories remotely (i.e., on the Ubuntu machine but interfaced from the MacBook) is using a [**Remote VSCode**](https://code.visualstudio.com/docs/remote/ssh) instance.
+To start one, these are the preliminary steps we need to follow:

 1. Open the MacBook Terminal (make sure no VPN connections are active).
 2. SSH to the Ubuntu machine with our credentials.
-3. Clone any repository, for instance the [Github repository](https://github.com/mxagar/linux_nvidia_egpu) with the notebook [test_gpu.ipynb](https://github.com/mxagar/linux_nvidia_egpu/blob/main/test_gpu.ipynb).
+3. Clone the [Github repository](https://github.com/mxagar/linux_nvidia_egpu) with the notebook [test_gpu.ipynb](https://github.com/mxagar/linux_nvidia_egpu/blob/main/test_gpu.ipynb).
 4. Install the GPU conda environment.

 Steps 1-4 are carried out with these commands: